appveyor/AppRolla/readme.md

 To connect remote server that is not a member of the same AD domain you should provide user account credentials (username/password).
 How to securely store those credentials and pass them to AppRolla?

-When using AppRolla interractively from your development machine the best way to store servers credentials is **Windows Credential Manager**.
+When using AppRolla interactively from your development machine the best way to store servers credentials is **Windows Credential Manager**.
 You find Credential Manager by searching for "credential" in Control Panel.
 You should add **Windows credentials** for each server you are going to deploy to.

 What if you are deploying to a very large environment with dozens of servers and want to use the same username/password to connect them.
 You can specify credentials for the entire environment using `-Credential` parameter when adding environment.
 For example, using the code below you will be asked to type "Administrator" account password every time you deploy: